This guide covers SEO for accountants.

 Additionally, the anchor text used for the internal links is also a ranking factor for SEO.
 Google’s crawler uses this information to help confirm what keywords the content should rank for in the SERPs.

-There’s a complete lesson about this SEO strategy in my Mastering On-Page SEO course; however, here are the basics you need to know to get started for accountants:
+Here are the basics you need to know to get started for accountants:

 - Include at least 3-5 internal links to every important page on your site.